marti700/mirai-api/docs/instructions_examples/decisionTreeRegressor.md

 # Decision tree regressonr instruction fields

-name: is an id for the model.
+**name:** is an id for the model.
 This will allow you to recognize what model was trined with this instruction

-criterion: The method used to split the tree.
+**criterion:** The method used to split the tree.
 Supported values are "MSE" (Root mean square error) and RSS (Resudial sum of squares)

-minLeafSamples: indicates how many samples should be in a leaf to generate a prediction
+**minLeafSamples:** indicates how many samples should be in a leaf to generate a prediction

-## Example
+## Complete example

 ```json
 [